Best Car Insurance in North Carolina

 State minimums often don't provide enough financial protection for real accident costs.
 North Carolina ranks 32nd nationally for traffic safety, which means crashes happen more often than you'd hope.

 An emergency room visit costs about $2,200 on average nationwide.
-But a serious trauma case at a Charlotte, Raleigh or Greensboro hospital?
-You're looking at $35,000 to $50,000.
-Vehicle repairs after minor collisions usually run over $15,000.
+A serious trauma case at a Charlotte, Raleigh or Greensboro hospital costs $35,000 to $50,000.
+Vehicle repairs after moderate collisions usually run over $15,000.

-Cause an accident that injures multiple people on I-40 or I-85?
-Minimum coverage won't be enough.
-You could face lawsuits that drain your savings and garnish your wages.
+Minimum coverage won't cover you if you cause an accident that injures multiple people on I-40 or I-85.
+Lawsuits will drain your savings and garnish your wages.

 North Carolina's 14.2 traffic deaths per 100,000 residents exceed the national average, while the state's 7.4% uninsured driver rate means roughly 530,000 drivers operate without required coverage.
-These factors make robust liability coverage and uninsured motorist protection essential for North Carolina drivers
+These factors make robust liability coverage and uninsured motorist protection valuable for North Carolina drivers.

 MoneyGeek recommends these coverage levels for North Carolina drivers: